Orange-OpenSource/PowerDNS-Operator/docs/guides/rrsets.md

     - 2.2.2.2
   zoneRef:
     name: helloworld.com
+    kind: "Zone"
 ```

 > Note: The name can be canonical or not.
-If not, the name of the `Zone` will be appended
+If not, the name of the `ClusterZone`/`Zone` will be appended